1 Data = Signal + Noise

 A First Look: Likelihood Maximization

-To see how the likelihood can give us a tool to assess model fit, we can compute the likelihood of our observed data for different choices of the function \(f\).
+For this experiment, however, we actually don’t need a designated formula for the log-likelihood – we can just compute it directly from the definition using our gaussian_pdf function.
+To see how the log-likelihood can give us a tool to assess model fit, we can compute the likelihood of our observed data for different choices of the function \(f\).
 This can be done in a simple grid search over possible values of the parameters \(w_0, w_1\) in the linear function \(f(x) = w_0 + w_1 x\).

 sig = 3.0 # assumed noise level